Jaswanthh22/Ai_Browser_Navigator/README.md

 -   ✅ Plug-and-play local LLM model support

 ## About OneCompiler:
-OneCompiler helps coding more **accessible, simple, and collaborative** for everyone.
+OneCompiler helps coding more **accessible with cloud compiler, simple, and collaborative** for everyone.

 # Project Introduction:-